The Accountancy Licensing Library

 Relinquish a License

 License Relinquishment: Any individual CPA licensed in Colorado who no longer wishes to hold said license/permit to practice may let their Colorado CPA license expire.
-Alternatively, a Colorado certificate holder may voluntarily surrender his/her CPA certificate by sending a written notice to the Colorado Board along with their wall certificate.
-Certificate holders who voluntarily surrender their certificates must enter into a voluntary surrender agreement with the Board.
+Alternatively, a Colorado certificate holder may voluntarily surrender his/her CPA certificate by sending a written notice to the Colorado Board of Accountancy along with their wall certificate.
+Certificate holders who voluntarily surrender their certificates must enter into a voluntary surrender agreement with the Colorado Board of Accountancy.

 Click Relinquish a License in the menu bar at the top of this page for additional information.